 I settled on peonies, foam roses and “purple wild flower”.
 Combined with the knitted lavender I was able to put together a bouquet I was happy with.

 For a bit of extra sparkle in my bouquet I used a glue gun to put some pearly stickers into the centre of each rose.
+I got the pearl details from… wait for it…. a pound shop!

 I then moved on to bridesmaids bouquets.
 I used 1 peony, 2 roses and the “wildflower” so they would match the bridal bouquet.